paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Nofancy tags page](/images/hugo_themes/nofancy_tags.png)](/images/hugo_themes/nofancy_tags.png)

-Navigation reminds me of reddit.
+Navigation reminds me of Reddit.
 I like it a lot, it's the best representation of the information you could get with staying that simple.

 ### Single page

 [![Nofancy single post page](/images/hugo_themes/nofancy_single_post.png)](/images/hugo_themes/nofancy_single_post.png)

 Nothing fancy there as well, black on gray with a little red.
-No related articles list, no disqus comments, bit with such desing it's a plus, not a minus.
+No related articles list, no Disqus comments, bit with such design it's a plus, not a minus.

 ---